snofine/WinScreenshot/README.md

 ## Installation

+### Option 1: Installer (recommended)
+1. Download `WinScreenshot-Setup.exe` from the [Releases](https://github.com/snofine/WinScreenshot/releases) section
+2. Run the installer and follow the instructions
+3. The program will be installed in Program Files and added to the Start menu

+### Option 2: Portable version
-1. Download the latest version from the [Releases](https://github.com/snofine/WinScreenshot/releases) section
+1. Download `WinScreenshot-Portable.zip` from the [Releases](https://github.com/snofine/WinScreenshot/releases) section
-2. Extract the archive
+2. Extract the archive to any folder
-3. Run WinScreenshot.exe
+3. Run `WinScreenshot.exe`

 ## Usage